George Felt: Arrival in the Colonies

-George Felt arrived in Salem, Massachusetts Bay Colony, in late 1628, aboard the ship Abigail with John Endecott, regarded as one of the Fathers of Anglo-Saxon White Puritan New England.
+George Felt arrived in Naumkeag, later named Salem, Massachusetts Bay Colony, on September 6, 1628, aboard the ship Abigail with John Endecott, regarded as one of the Fathers of Anglo-Saxon White Puritan New England.

 Felt was born at Leighton Buzzard, Bedfordshire, England, and is considered the first of the Felt family in America.

 He went to Charlestown, Massachusetts Bay Colony, the following year where he helped form a government with thirty-three other colonists in 1633.
 He erected a cabin at the original settlement, southwest of what was then called Mill Hill, now known as Town Hill, near what today is Galvin Memorial Park.
 In 1638, an inventory of the some 68 acres of land that Felt owned in Massachusetts included: "One Dwelling house with a garden plott, scituate on the south west of the mill hill, butting southward upon Charls river, northeast upon crooked lane, bounded on the norwest by Nicholas Trerrice, and on the southeast by Ben.
 Hubbard."

 He then moved across the Mystic River, north to what is now Everett, Massachusetts.
 In 1643, he removed to what was then North Yarmouth, Massachusetts Bay Colony (now Yarmouth, Maine).
 He purchased 300 acre of land at Broad Cove from John Phillips, a Welshman.

 Felt later owned a lot at the foot of the northern end of Pleasant Street in Yarmouth, adjacent to Stony Brook, in an area that became known as Grantville.

 In 1684, military officer and fellow Englishman Walter Gendall claimed to own all of Felt's two thousand acres beside Casco Bay.
 He had purchased one hundred acres from him in 1680.